 Leuralla Public Gardens Amphitheatre

-One of the best things to do in Leura for romantics would have to be a visit to the Leuralla Public Gardens Amphitheatre.
+One of the best things to do in Leura for romantics would have to include a visit to the Leuralla Public Gardens Amphitheatre.

-This is another attraction I could have squeezed into my itinerary, but unfortunately I missed out on.
+It is another attraction I could have squeezed into my itinerary, but unfortunately, I missed out on it.

 Leura Weddings uses this very scenic spot situated between Elysian Rock and Olympian Rock for marriage ceremonies.
-I have to say this is a winning location.
+I have to say it looks like a winning location.

-You can find this special place easily enough as you head back along Olympian Parade.
+You should be able to find this special place easyily enough as you head back along Olympian Parade.